 Okayama’s other main tourist attraction is its black castle, nicknamed the Raven Castle (U-Jo), dating from the 16th century (and having, like the garden, been rebuilt after the 1945 bombings).
 The top floor of the castle has a breathtaking view of the garden Koraku-en.

 The garden and the castle are located opposite each other, so it is usually advisable to spend a day visiting Okayama.
 You can also enjoy a stroll through the city through the ancient streets of Okayama, and admire buildings from the Edo period, including the Ashimori Samurai residence.
 The ideal time to visit the city is the cherry blossom (sakura) season because the park is even more beautiful during this period.

-Tourists visiting Okayama generally take advantage of their visit to visit the nearby town of Imbe, known for its many workshops and galleries of Bizen pottery, one of the oldest styles of ceramics in Japan.
-The city of Kurashika, known for its navigable canal, is not far either.
+Tourists visiting Okayama generally take advantage of their visit to visit the city of Kurashiki, known for its waterway and historic Bikan district.
+The city of Imbe, known for its many workshops and galleries of Bizen pottery, one of the oldest styles of ceramics in Japan, is not far either.
 To the south, the large Seto bridge linking Shikoku Island to Honshu Island offers a beautiful view of the Seto Sea, making Okayama an important crossroads in the region.

 In Japanese folk culture, Okayama is associated with the tale of Momotaro, the boy said to have fallen from the sky in a peach.
 There are many representations of him all over the city!